woomora/woomora.github.io/research.md

 <details>
   <summary> Abstract </summary>

 This paper analyses the consequences of a populist policy in Mexico.
-As president-elect, López Obrador held an unoﬀicial referendum with less than 1% turnout to halt MexicoCity’s New International Airport (NAIM) construction.
-I use synthetic control to show apopulist penalty on GDP minus 3% one year after the cancellation, before Covid-19.
+As president-elect, López Obrador held an unoﬀicial referendum with less than 1% turnout to halt Mexico City’s New International Airport (NAIM) construction.
+I use synthetic control to show a populist penalty on GDP minus 3% one year after the cancellation, before Covid-19.
 I provideprediction bounds for the periods after Covid-19 and show the heterogeneous regional effects.The fall in consumption and investment explains the effect.
 I also show that from 2018 to2021, GDP per capita has fallen by 10%.
 Income data suggest that most households areaffected, while there is no effect for the wealthiest.
 The abuse of public power to legitimizepopulists socializes economic losses.

 </details>